mikekelly/hal_specification/hal_specification.md

 ## General Description

-HAL is a simple way of linking in REST APIs with JSON or XML.
+HAL is a simple way of linking with JSON or XML.

-Essentially, HAL provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL representation is just plain old JSON or XML.
+It provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL document is just plain old JSON or XML.

 HAL is a bit like HTML for machines, in that it is designed to drive many different types of application.
 The difference is that HTML is intended for presenting a graphical hypertext interface to a 'human actor', whereas HAL is intended for presenting a machine hypertext interface to 'automated actors'.